Alejandro Valverde and Primož Roglič take dominant victories in final Tour de France warm-up races - Cycling Weekly

 Valverde and Roglič win Route d'Occitanie and Tour of Slovenia

-Away from the Critérium du Dauphiné and Tour de Suisse, Alejandro Valverde (Movistar) and Primož Roglič (LottoNL-Jumbo) took victories in two of the smaller Tour de France warm-up races, winning the Route de l’Occitanie and Tour of Slovenia respectively.
+Away from the Critérium du Dauphiné and Tour de Suisse, Alejandro Valverde (Movistar) and Primož Roglič (LottoNL-Jumbo) took victories in two of the smaller Tour de France warm-up races, winning the Route d’Occitanie and Tour of Slovenia respectively.

-Having decided against starting the Tour de Suisse after illness hampered his preparation, Valverde headed to south-west France for the Route de l’Occitanie – previously called the Route du Sud – where he won the race’s only summit finish to propel him to overall victory.
+Having decided against starting the Tour de Suisse after illness hampered his preparation, Valverde headed to south-west France for the Route d’Occitanie – previously called the Route du Sud – where he won the race’s only summit finish to propel him to overall victory.

 Nacer Bouhanni won the opening stage as he out-sprinted Cofidis team-mate Christophe Laporte (with the two then having a heated discussion after the finishing line), before he was beaten by Clément Venturini (Ag2r La Mondiale) on stage two.